New Zealand's Next Top Model season 1: Episode 11: The Girls Go See The City

-The 5 girls return from Los Angeles and tension rises as the girls are surprised and puzzled at Hosanna making it this far.

-The girls then meet with Colin and New Zealand model, Nikki Phillips at Vodafone, where they find out they are doing go sees.
+The 5 contestants return from Los Angeles and meet with Colin and New Zealand model, Nikki Phillips at Vodafone, where they find out they are doing "go sees".
 The girls meet with New Zealand's top designers such as Huffer, Trelise Cooper and Zambesi.
-Christobelle falls at her first go see with Trelise Cooper and is criticized once again for wearing too much makeup.
-Victoria is criticized for looking too commercial, Ruby failed to impress at the go sees and it was thought that she didn't look like a model.
-Laura excels in her go sees and Hosanna seems to be to short but impresses with her energetic personality.
 Laura, Christobelle, Hosanna and Ruby made it back in time but Victoria turns up an hour late and is disqualified.
 Hosanna wins the challenge and Laura is shocked because she thought she was going to win.

 The girls' photoshoot was inspired by 80's Glamour Elite Socialites on Michael Hill's very impressive yacht.
-Chris Sisarich finally photographs the final 5.
+Chris Sisarich photographs the final 5.
 Christobelle, Ruby and Hosanna really captured the idea and impressed while Laura fails and Victoria over-thought her poses which disappointed Chris.

-Back at the top model house, the girls felt the pressure of the competition and Christobelle, Laura, Victoria and Ruby are realizing that Hosanna is competition and that she might be the under dog of the competition.
-The girls threw Victoria into the pool head first which started a playful fight.
-Hosanna then joined the others in the hot tub and the mood changed dramatically.

 At panel, Hosanna and Christobelle are praised for their photographs while Laura is said to have had a bad week.
 Hosanna gets first call out; Ruby and Victoria lands in the bottom two, Victoria because she didn't embody the personality for the photoshoot and not getting booked for any go sees.
 And Ruby, because the judges felt that she was cruising through the competition and then disappointed at go sees.
 Ultimately, Victoria is sent home because of her inconsistency.